menghsuanhsieh/tangential-wasserstein-projection/README.md

 ### Details on each Data Source

 - For Lego image replication, the data can be downloaded from Kaggle: https://www.kaggle.com/datasets/joosthazelzet/lego-brick-images.
-In our repository, select `Lego` in the folder `data`, and the images used are contained therein.
+In our repository, select `Lego_bricks` in the folder `Data`, and the images used are contained therein.
 We kept the same file names for the files downloaded from the link above.

 Datafiles: `data/Lego`